gdm413229/swwmgz_m/ExtendedLore.md

   attempt to bring forth the apocalypse.
 Although the warriors are stopped, they manage to summon SHINNOVRE the Eraser.
 For the first time in history, LS breaks their vow to not get involved in "the affairs of mortals" and banishes him.
-It is later revealed they they are brothers.
+It is later revealed that they are brothers.
 - 2890: "Vault 490" starts being built in the University of Nos-Kora, it is described as a "focusing device" for a weapon capable of "instantly neutralizing any threat to our universe".